krolft/fp-in-scala/README.md

 # fp-in-scala

-excercises and tests from the book
+solutions to the excercises from the book and tests